 One of the first options the dentist will want to discuss is the plastic filling.
 Unlike some of the other choices, these non metal white fillings are relatively simple to shape so that they look as if they are organic material.
 It’s easy to tint these dental fillings to match the rest of the tooth.
 In terms of durability and cost, this option is among the most functional and affordable.

 Keep in mind that while plastic is strong, it may not hold up as well as some of the other choices.
-Your dentist can provide some idea of how long the filling will last and how to care for it as the years pass.
+Our dentists in Markham can provide some idea of how long the filling will last and how to care for it as the years pass.